jas-dev/investmentbuddy/README.md

 # Investment Buddy

-> This is an personal finance/ investment  site built with ReactJS, PHP, and MySql
+> This is a personal finance/ investment site built with ReactJS, PHP, and MySql

 ### Setup Instructions